 In general, eating a healthier diet, more physical activity, and losing weight will help to significantly lower cholesterol levels without the need for medication.

-It is possible to lower blood cholesterol levels, but you must be willing to make certain changes in your life to help you do this.
+It is possible to lower blood this levels, but you must be willing to make certain changes in your life to help you do this.

 If you are not able to lower cholesterol levels naturally, it is best to talk to your doctor to try some type of medication for this.